 Labyrinthine haemorrhage usually affects both cochlear and vestibular components.
 In this patient, severe SNHL, and altered caloric testing and cVEMP indicate, at least, injury to the cochlea, lateral SCC and saccule.
 Video-HIT (unavailable at the time) would have helped to characterize individual SCC involvement.
 Although clinical HIT has limitations, the clear positive findings in the horizontal-VOR were enough to plan additional studies and management.
 Vertical canal VOR was not assessed as it would not modify further treatment and its predictive value at bedside testing needs further evaluation.
-It is not clear why vertigo was delayed one week.
+It's not clear why vertigo was delayed one week.
 It may be speculated that haemorrhage followed a cochlear vessel occlusion with the clot dislodging from the basal turn of the cochlea to the saccule.
 On the other hand, degraded blood metabolites could also lead to spreading oxidative stress or aseptic labyrinthitis.
 Blood in the endolymph and perilymph changes the hydrostatic pressure, which alters cochlear function and nerve stimulation.5

 BPPV in this patient may have developed sporadically and unrelated to the case, but there is also a strong possibility that both events were related.
-After an attack of vestibular neuritis, about one patient in three will develop posterior canal BPPV, usually within three months.8 A similar mechanism may have hypothetically operated in this case, with labyrinthine haemorrhage causing degeneration of otolithic macula followed by migration of debris into the posterior SCC.
-According to Murofushi et al in their seminal paper,8 posterior SCC BPPV could not develop in patients with absent cVEMP as positional vertigo would only be clinically manifest if the inferior vestibular nerve is intact (normal cVEMP requires normal saccular and nerve function).
+After an attack of vestibular neuritis, about one patient in three will develop posterior canal BPPV, usually within three months.8 A similar mechanism may have hypothetically operated in this case, with labyrinthine haemorrhage causing degeneration of otolithic macula followed by migration of depringinto the posterior SCC.
+According to Murofushi et alpheir seminal paper,8 posterior SCC BPPV could not develop in patients with absent cVEMP as positional vertigo would only be clinically manifest if the inferior vestibular nerve is intact (normal cVEMP requires normal saccular and nerve function).
 At acute onset, absent cVEMP indicates dysfunction of the saccule.
 When posterior SCC BPPV appeared in this patient, recovery of saccular macula function could be anticipated and was confirmed by cVEMP normalization.

 SNHL due to labyrinthine haemorrhage is usually profound and definite.
-Some series report 100% of affected patients having persistent SNHL on follow-up.9 Two cases were reported to show improved hearing: Shinaharo et al documented an average 30dB hearing gain after steroid therapy on a non-profound down-sloping threshold curve6
+Some series report 100% of affected patients having persistent SNHL on follow-up.9 Two cases \\\\The authors declared no conflicts of interest. were reported to show improved hearing: Shinaharo et al documented an average 30dB hearing gain after steroid therapy on a non-profound down-sloping threshold curve and Salomone et al reported an average 20dB hearing gain after unspecified medical therapy.5 This patient's recovery was restricted to higher frequencies.